ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/spend_your_coin.md

 ```cs
 transaction.Sign(bitcoinPrivateKey, false);
 ```

+---

+_The IDE or compiler will most likely show you the following warning:_

+> 'Transaction.Sign\(Key, bool\)' is obsolete: 'Use Sign\(Key,ICoin\[\]\) instead\)'

+_For learning purposes it is ok to ignore the warning at this point.
+Later on in the book a better alternative will be shown_

+---

 After this command the ScriptSig property of the input will be replaced by the signature, making the transaction signed.

 You can check out our TestNet transaction on the blockchain explorer [here](https://testnet.smartbit.com.au/tx/eeffd48b317e7afa626145dffc5a6e851f320aa8bb090b5cd78a9d2440245067).